Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 If each member gets 1 guest pass per month and uses it 6 times per year, that's 1,200 guest visits/year across 200 members.
 Those guests pay full price.

-- 1,200 guest visits × $50 average spend = $60,000/year in revenue from people you didn't pay to acquire.
+1,200 guest visits × $50 average spend = $60,000/year in revenue from people you didn't pay to acquire.

 Now here's where it compounds.
-If 10% of those guests convert to members:
+If 10% of those guests convert to members: 120 new members/year from guest passes alone.
+Those 120 members generate their own guest visits the following year.
+The cycle repeats.

 At a 10% conversion rate, a 200-member program grows to 320 members in year two without spending a dollar on advertising.
 The guest pass is your cheapest acquisition channel — it costs you the marginal cost of one visit (maybe $5-10), and it brings in a potential $1,500/year member.